Ho Chi Minh: President of North Vietnam

-Between 1953 and 1956, the North Vietnamese government instituted various agrarian reforms, including "rent reduction" and "land reform", which were accompanied by political repression.
+Between 1953 and 1956, the North Vietnamese government instituted various agrarian reforms, including rent reduction and land reform, which were accompanied with executions of "reactionary and evil landlords."
 During the land reform, testimonies by North Vietnamese witnesses suggested a ratio of one execution per 160 village residents, which if extrapolated would indicate a nationwide total of nearly 100,000 executions.
 Because the campaign was concentrated mainly in the Red River Delta area, a lower estimate of 50,000 executions was widely accepted by scholars at the time.
 However, declassified documents from the Vietnamese and Hungarian archives indicate that the number of executions was much lower than reported at the time, although it was likely greater than 13,500.
+In 1990, economist Vo Nhan Tri reported uncovering a document in the central party archives which put the number of wrongful executions at 15,000.
+From discussions with party cadres, Vo Nhan Tri concluded that the overall number of deaths was considerably higher than this figure.
+In 2007, scholar Balázs Szalontai wrote that documents of Hungarian diplomats living in North Vietnam at the time of the land reform provided a number of the 62,182 ‘landlords’ identified by the land reform cadres, of whom 1,337 were executed by December 1955, including 1,175 executions during the first stage, which was the rent-reductuon campaign, and 162 executions during the second stage, which was the land reform proper.
+The third stage in early 1956, likely resulted in more deaths than the previous stages as the repression was more intense.

+In early 1956, North Vietnam ended the land reform and initiated a "correction of errors" to rectify the mistakes and damage done.
+That year, Hồ Chí Minh apologised and acknowledged the serious errors the government had made in the land reform.
+As part of the campaign, as many as 23,748 political prisoners were released by North Vietnam by September 1957.
+By 1958, the correction campaign had resulted in the return of land to many of those harmed by the land reform.